 Luxembourg Job Interview Tips

-Work in abroad sounds like an adventure to many people.
-However, a job search in Luxembourg requires more than just the obvious Luxembourg CV writing and translation.
+Work abroad sounds like an adventure to many people.
+However, a job search in Luxembourg requires more than just the obvious Luxembourg CV with Luxembourg cover letter writing and translation.
 You must pass the Luxembourg job interview.
 You will face issues that probably did not even cross your mind when you start planning to go for jobs in Luxembourg.

 Prepare yourself for the Luxembourg job interview.
 Before an interview find out information about the company you want to work for.
 Practice (preferably in French) your few-sentences "speech" about who you are and what you do.
 Do not whine.
 Do not talk about being jobless.
 Do not dump on your former employer.
 Be positive.
 An extra CV can be handy too.
 You will never get a second chance to make a first impression!